jquery/learn.jquery.com/page/events/event-basics.md

 ```
 // Using $.fn.one to bind several events
-$('input').one('focus mouseover keydown', firstEvent);
+$('input[id]').one('focus mouseover keydown', firstEvent);

 function firstEvent(eventObject){
-  console.log('The ' + eventObject.type + ' event has occurred for the first time on the input with id ' + this.id)
+  console.log('A ' + eventObject.type + ' event occurred for the first time on the input with id ' + this.id)
 }
 ```

 In this case, the `firstEvent` function will be executed once *for each event*.
-For the snippet above, this means that once an element gains focus, the handler function will still execute for the first keydown event.
+For the snippet above, this means that once an input element gains focus, the handler function will still execute for the first keydown event on that element.